wandersick/chmac/Readme.txt

      [ Donation ]

-     If ChMac or my other utilities help you, consider buying a cup of coffee at https://tinyurl.com/buy-coffee which would be much appreciated :)
+     If ChMac or my other utilities help you, consider buying a cup of coffee at https://tech.wandersick.com/p/donate.html which is much appreciated :)